Ashok-Prajapati2/Road-lane-line-detection/README.md

 2. Run the application using the provided instructions.
 3. View the output results in the `results/` directory.

+## Configuration

+Configuration files are located in the `config/` directory:

+- `environment.yml`: Specifies the conda environment setup.
+- `parameters.json`: Contains configurable parameters for the lane detection algorithm.

 ## Contributing

 Contributions are welcome!